allencho0223/piot_a1/README.md

 # piot_a1
-RMIT Semester 2, 2018 Programming Internet of Things Assignment 1
+RMIT Semester 2, 2018 Programming Internet of Things Assignment 1<br/>

-Language: Python
+Language: Python<br/>
 Device: Raspberry Pi with SenseHAT<br/>
 Functionalities: To be added.<br/>